kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 Notice our custom "hit" signal is there as well!
 Since our enemies are going to be `RigidBody2D` nodes, we want the `body_entered( Object body )` signal - that will be emitted when a body contacts the player.
 Click "Connect.." and then "Connect" again on the "Connecting Signal" window - we don't need to change any of those settings.
 Godot will automatically create a function called `_on_Player_body_entered` in your player's script.

->   **TIP:** When connecting a signal, instead of having Godot create a function for you, you can also name an existing function that you want to link the signal to.
+>   **Tip:** When connecting a signal, instead of having Godot create a function for you, you can also name an existing function that you want to link the signal to.

 Add this code to the function: